 Textbook of Veterinary Diagnostic Radiology, 7th Edition

-Learn the latest advances in veterinary diagnostic radiology!
+Help your students learn the latest advances in veterinary diagnostic radiology!
 Textbook of Veterinary Diagnostic Radiology, 7th Edition, is a one-stop resource covering the principles of radiographic technique and interpretation for dogs, cats, and horses.
 Within this bestselling text, high-quality radiographic images accompany clear coverage of diagnostic radiology, ultrasound, MRI, and CT.
-User-friendly direction helps you to develop essential skills in patient positioning, radiographic technique and safety measures, normal and abnormal anatomy, radiographic viewing and interpretation, and alternative imaging modalities.
+User-friendly direction helps students develop essential skills in patient positioning, radiographic technique and safety measures, normal and abnormal anatomy, radiographic viewing and interpretation, and alternative imaging modalities.
 This new edition has been thoroughly revised to include important advances in the field, information about contrast media, dental radiography, and more!

 - Coverage of ultrasound imaging procedures such as the esophagram, upper GI examination, excretory urography, and cystography helps in determining when and how these procedures are performed in today’s practice.